-The cheapest freelancers do not win the projects all the time, but the best freelancers win most of the times.
-People are willing to pay for the quality.
+The cheapest freelancers do not win projects all the time, but the best freelancers succeed most of the time.
+People are willing to pay for quality.
 So, you have to be the best freelancer, not the cheapest.

-In here, I’m going to expose how I became one the best freelancers on Upwork.
-If you like to see my Upwork profile, click here.
-I’m a TOP RATED freelancer with 3500+ hours and 100% job success rate on my profile.
+Here, I will expose how I became one of the best freelancers on Upwork.
+I’m a TOP RATED freelancer with 3500+ hours and a 100% job success rate on my profile.

-- I did very basic tasks like copy-paste and simple web research.
+- I did very primary tasks like copy-paste and simple web research.

-- Competition was unbearably high for that kind of jobs.
+- The competition was unbearably high for that kind of job.

-- Freelancers are applying for almost every job on the list because they have enough applications for one week (25 applications per week).
+- Freelancers apply for almost every job on the list because they have enough applications for one week (25 applications per week).
 Now they think twice before applying for a job because we have only 30 for one month.

 How can I survive with that?
-I had to go cheaper to compete with them as a newbie with no special knowledge on anything.
+I had to go cheaper to compete with them as a newbie with no specialized knowledge of anything.